Learn about chemotherapy

 There are lots of different types of chemotherapy drugs, and exactly which drugs your child may receive will depend on what type of cancer your child has.
 Children will often be treated with a combination of different drugs.

-Chemotherapy can be used for different reasons, including to:
+It can be used for different reasons, including to:

 Cancer is a disease when cells in the body multiply out of control.
 To do this, each cancer cell splits to form two new cells.
 Chemotherapy works by interfering with this process, which is known as cell division.